Last Updated on February 11, 2022 by Real Men Sow

 Is the Vine Still Alive?

-Squash plants are sprawling plants, and will soon take over an area of your veg plot.
+Squash plants are sprawling plants, and will soon take over an area of your vegetable plot.
 Tracking your vines can take some effort, but checking on their condition between the squash and the plant will help decide whether to pick or not.

 A dead or dying vine will be brown and withered.
 Once a vine dies, the squash will not grow anymore and is ready for harvesting.